Are you ready for combat?

 - Guests must have sufficient lower extremities to ensure the ride restraint system adequately restrains them, and a minimum of two functioning extremities with one functioning arm.

-- Two functioning arms are sufficient instead of one functioning arm and one functioning leg if the guest is able to form a saddle posture with leg remnants sufficient to brace self upright in the seat.
+- Two functioning arms are sufficient instead of one functioning arm and one functioning leg if the guest is able to form a saddle posture with residual limbs sufficient to brace self upright in the seat.

 - Guests with a cervical collar, neck brace, broken collar bone, full arm cast, braced arm cast, or full leg cast are not permitted to ride.